Chart Color Schemes

 Infrastructure

-Gympie has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Gympie has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 15 projects likely to affect the area.
-Notable projects include Gympie Civic Centre Revitalisation (Civic Centre Remediation), Gympie Regional Housing Action Plan Implementation, Gympie Region Planning Scheme Review, and Cooroy To Curra - Section D - Southern Contract.
+AreaSearch has identified 15 projects that could affect this region.
+Notable ones are Gympie Civic Centre Revitalisation (Civic Centre Remediation), Gympie Regional Housing Action Plan Implementation, Gympie Region Planning Scheme Review, and Cooroy To Curra - Section D - Southern Contract.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.